LadCoder/Patatap-Clone/README.md

 # Patatap-Clone
-A project utilising paper.js to create animations and interesting sounds
+A project utilising paper.js and howler.js to create animations and interesting sounds